-Arterial Duplex - Upper and Lower Extremities

-Duplex scan of lower extremity arteries or arterial bypass grafts; complete 93925 bilateral.

-- A complete duplex scan of the lower extremity arteries includes examination of the full length of the common femoral, superficial femoral and popliteal arteries. - The iliac, deep femoral, and tibioperoneal arteries may also be examined.

-Duplex scan of lower extremity arteries or arterial bypass grafts; unilateral 93926 or limited study.
+Arterial Duplex - Upper and Lower Extremities CPT® Duplex scan of lower extremity arteries or arterial bypass grafts; complete bilateral.
+93925 A complete duplex scan of the lower extremity arteries includes examination of the full length of the common femoral, superficial femoral and popliteal arteries.
+The iliac, deep femoral, and tibioperoneal arteries may also be examined.
+Duplex scan of lower extremity arteries or arterial bypass grafts; unilateral or limited study.
+93926 The limited study is reported when only one extremity is examined or when less than a full examination is performed (e.g. only one or two vessels or follow-up).
+Duplex scan of upper extremity arteries or arterial bypass grafts; complete bilateral.
+93930 A complete duplex of the upper extremity arteries includes examination of the subclavian, axillary, and brachial arteries.

-©2023 eviCore healthcare.
-All Rights Reserved.
-400 Buckwalter Place Boulevard, Bluffton, SC 29910 (800) 918-8924 CPT[®]

-bilateral.
-A complete duplex of the upper extremity arteries includes examination of the subclavian, axillary, and brachial arteries.

 The radial and ulnar arteries may also be included.

-Duplex scan of upper extremity arteries or arterial bypass grafts; unilateral 93931 or limited study.

-The limited study is reported when only one extremity is examined or when less • than a full examination is performed (e.g. only one or two vessels or follow-up).
+Duplex scan of upper extremity arteries or arterial bypass grafts; unilateral or limited study.
+93931 The limited study is reported when only one extremity is examined or when less than a full examination is performed (e.g. only one or two vessels or follow-up).

 Cerebrovascular Artery Studies CPT® Duplex scan of extracranial arteries; complete bilateral study.
 93880 Duplex scan of extracranial arteries; unilateral or limited study.
-93882

-- This study is often referred to as a "carotid ultrasound" or "carotid duplex". • - Typically, it includes evaluation of the common, internal, and external carotid • arteries.
+93882 This study is often referred to as a "carotid ultrasound" or "carotid duplex".
+Typically, it includes evaluation of the common, internal, and external carotid arteries.

-Transcranial Doppler Studies CPT® Transcranial Doppler study of the intracranial arteries; complete study 93886 Transcranial Doppler study of the intracranial arteries; limited study 93888 Transcranial Doppler vasoreactivity study 93890 Transcranial Doppler study of the intracranial arteries; emboli detection without intravenous microbubble injection 93892 Transcranial Doppler study of the intracranial arteries; emboli detection with intravenous microbubble injection 93893 Venous Studies - Extremities CPT® Duplex scan of extremity veins, including responses to compression and other maneuvers; complete bilateral study.
-93970 Duplex scan of extremity veins, including responses to compression and other maneuvers; unilateral or limited study.
-93971
+Transcranial Doppler Studies CPT® Transcranial Doppler study of the intracranial arteries; complete study 93886 Transcranial Doppler study of the intracranial arteries; limited study 93888 Transcranial Doppler vasoreactivity study 93890 Transcranial Doppler study of the intracranial arteries; emboli detection without intravenous microbubble injection 93892 Transcranial Doppler study of the intracranial arteries; emboli detection with intravenous microbubble injection 93893